rockstar016/ios_earthists/Pods/Dodo/README.md

 **Setup with Carthage (iOS 8+)**

-Add `github "marketplacer/Dodo" ~> 2.2` to your Cartfile and run `carthage update`.
+Add `github "marketplacer/Dodo" ~> 8.0` to your Cartfile and run `carthage update`.

 **Setup with CocoaPods (iOS 8+)**

 If you are using CocoaPods add this text to your Podfile and run `pod install`.

     use_frameworks!
+    target 'Your target name'
-    pod 'Dodo', '~> 2.2'
+    pod 'Dodo', '~> 8.0'

-**Previous versions**
+#### Legacy Swift versions

-Use the [previous versions of the library](https://github.com/marketplacer/Dodo/wiki/Previous-versions) if you need to run it in older Xcode.
+Setup a [previous version](https://github.com/marketplacer/Dodo/wiki/Legacy-Swift-versions) of the library if you use an older version of Swift.

 ## Usage